pomponchik/antitesting/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

 There are standard ways to temporarily disable individual tests.
-One of them is [`pytest.mark.skip`](https://docs.pytest.org/en/latest/how-to/skipping.html#skipping-test-functions).
-However, this plugin extends the standard features of Pytest.
+As an example, using of the [`pytest.mark.skip`](https://docs.pytest.org/en/latest/how-to/skipping.html#skipping-test-functions) decorator.
+This plugin extends the standard features of Pytest.
 Now you can put the names of the disabled tests in a separate file, and then correct and supplement them without going into the source code of the tests.

 Install the plugin: